frkn-aydn/code-distorter/README.md

 # How to use
  * npm run
 The program will ask you a question.
 Just enter your file address.
-Thats all :)
+That's all :)